hyperstack-org/hyperstack/docs/hyper-state/README.md

 would be better off to move the state into a separate store.

 > In addition components also act as the **Observers** in the system.
-What this means is that current component that is running its render method is recording all stores that call `observe`, when a store mutates, then all the components that recorded observations will be rerendered.
+What this means is that the current component that is running its render method is recording all stores that call `observe`, when a store mutates, then all the components that recorded observations will be rerendered.